 This funding pays for the program's staff, their benefits, and contract services.
-Formal administrative hearings to dispute tax assessments or refund denials are established in Sections 29-2-106.1 (3), 39-21-103 and 104, C.R.S.
-Under the provisions of Section 24-35-103 (1), C.R.S., the executive director of the Department of Revenue may establish functional groups or entities to assist that individual in carrying out the duties of the office.
-The Tax Conferee is an intermediary in the hearing process and acts as an official designee to the executive director for tax hearings.
-If cases are not resolved, then a formal hearing, with the executive director presiding, is granted.
+Formal administrative hearings to dispute tax assessments or refund denials are established in Sections 29-2-106.1 (3), 39-21-103, and 39-21-104, C.R.S.
+Under the provisions of Section 24-35-103 (1), C.R.S., the Department's Executive Director may establish functional groups or entities to assist that individual in carrying out the duties of the office.
+The Tax Conferee is an intermediary in the hearing process and acts as an official designee to the Executive Director for tax hearings.
+If cases are not resolved, then a formal hearing, with the Executive Director presiding, is granted.
 Finally, if resolution is not attained, the party may elevate the dispute to the judicial system.
 Typical personal services adjustments that occur each year include annualization of salary increases and performance awards granted in the prior fiscal year and common policy base adjustments.